Sdeakin93/peloton-web-api/README.md

 # Why?

-This app was initially created during the Pelothon challenge of 2020, in order to display my team choice!
+This app was initially created during the Pelothon challenge of 2020, in order to display my team choice.
+Since this challenge has finished, it is a quick way to search through usernames outside of the app.

 # Building